 Barcodes have become very common in today’s world.
 You see a barcode on almost everything you come across nowadays.
 You see them on consumable goods, gift cards, labels and practically everywhere else ranging from supermarkets to shopping plazas and stores.
-There is no denying of the fact that traditional pricing system has effectively given way to barcodes in order to reinvent the system in a more pragmatic and quicker manner.
+There is no denying the fact that the traditional pricing system has effectively given way to barcodes in order to reinvent the system in a more pragmatic and quicker manner.

 QR codes are not only super accurate but cost and time effective as well.
 There are many ways you can use QR codes for data capture in documents.

 You can also use barcodes information to insert PDF bookmarks.
 It is pertinent to note that the process will not divide your file as it will remain as 1 file.
 On the other hand, the output PDF file will have different bookmarks to make navigation easier for you hence; scanning documents with barcodes is highly recommendable.

 You can also identify the type of document being processed using QR codes.
 Similarly, you can use them to appropriate process depending upon the type of the document.
-Some advanced systems will choose the subsequent procedures after scanning contents of the QR codes.
+Some advanced systems will choose the subsequent procedures after scanning the contents of the QR codes.
 This is often done by utilizing the barcode document management software.
 The software predominantly allows the user to work with automated scanning and paperless onboarding which speeds up the process almost tenfold.

 QR codes can also help users determine the route or path of the scanned documents in their files system.
 The system reads the barcode content of the scanned document sets and automatically creates folders and subfolders.

 QR code belongs to the latest 2 Dimensional (2D) series of barcodes.
 They use two-dimensional shapes and figures to store information.
 QR codes are much better than other types of barcodes such as Code 39 and Code 128.
 Whereas Code 39 refers to barcode zymology of a varying length, it consists of a total of forty-three characters: uppercase letters, special characters, and numeric digits, alongside a separate character for the beginning and ending delimiters.
 Moreover, since Code 39 comprises a large amount of space, smaller goods cannot be labeled with it due to the extra capacity it possesses.
 The following are some main differences between QR Codes and traditional barcodes.

-It is pertinent to note that Code 128 or 39 require a lot of space to store a small amount of data.
-On the hand, QR codes consume very small space to store huge amounts of data.
+It is pertinent to note that Code 128 or 39 requires a lot of space to store a small amount of data.
+On the other hand, QR codes consume very small space to store huge amounts of data.
 More specifically, it can store up to 7,000 numeric characters, approximately 4,000 alphanumeric characters, around 3,000 bytes and 1,800 kanji.
 QR codes are compact and very easier to scan while in contrast, Code 128 and 39 are ineffective in situations with a limited amount of time due to the sheer difficulty when scanning them.

 Unlike traditional codes, QR barcodes can read data in many different languages.
 The data needs not to be only English numbers or letters.
 Even if the data is in a different language, QR codes work smoothly and don’t create problems for the users.